Image Clustering with External Guidance: Experiments

 \subsubsection{Implementation details}

 Following previous works~\cite{SIC}, we adopt the pre-trained CLIP model with ViT-B/32~\cite{ViT} and Transformer~\cite{Transformer} as image and text backbones, respectively.
-Consistent with the CLIP preprocessing pipeline, we scale, random crop, and normalize images before feeding them into the ViT backbone.
-For nouns from WordNet~\cite{WordNet}, we assemble them with prompts like ``A photo of [CLASS]'' before feeding them into the Transformer backbone.
-The two cluster heads $f$ and $g$ are two-layer MLPs of dimension $512$-$512$-$K$, where $K$ is the target cluster number.
+For nouns from WordNet~\cite{WordNet}, we assemble them with prompts like ``A photo of [CLASS]'' before feeding them into the Transformer.
+For datasets with an average cluster size less than 300, we empirically set $k$ in k-means thrice as the target cluster number $K$.
+The two cluster heads $f$ and $g$ are two-layer MLPs of dimension $512$-$512$-$K$.
 We train $f$ and $g$ by the Adam optimizer with an initial learning rate of $1e{-3}$ for $20$ epochs, with a batch size of $512$.
 We fix $\tau = 5e{-3}$, $\hat{\tau}=0.5$, and $\alpha=5.0$ in all the experiments.
 The only exception is that on UCF-101 and ImageNet-1K, we change $\hat{\tau}$ to $5.0$, batch size to $8192$, and training epochs to $100$, catering to the large cluster number.
-We evaluate TAC under five random runs and report the average performance.
-All experiments are conducted on a single Nvidia RTX 3090 GPU on the Ubuntu 20.04 platform with CUDA 11.4.
+All experiments are conducted on a single Nvidia RTX 3090 GPU.
 In our experiments, it takes only one minute to train TAC on the CIFAR-10 dataset.